Aishhh-27/Observability-stack/README.md

 All components run via Docker on WSL2, making it portable and easy to reset.

-5–6 line “GitHub project description” version with the author included — perfect for your resume/projects page.

 Do you want me to do that?